 Just because debt repayments are a predictable capital allocation strategy does not mean that they are an attractive capital allocation strategy.

 When interest rates are low, companies are generally better off not repaying debt early.
 Or, to take advantage of lower rates, debt may be refinanced at lower rates in a low interest rate environment.

 Conversely, sky-high interest rates incentivize corporations to repay debt before maturity, as refinancing bonds at higher rates will lead to material increases in interest expenses.

 Thus, the decision of whether to repay debt is highly dependent on prevailing interest rates.
 Accordingly, the amount of corporate debt outstanding varies inversely with interest rates.

 In the financial crisis, when rates were cut, corporate credit levels increased significantly for a short period of time before returning to normal levels.
 Since then, debt has continued to creep upwards as more and more corporations take advantage of the economy’s cheap monetary supply.

 Corporations have great opportunities to build shareholder value by issuing debt when interest rates are low.
 It can make sense to take advantage of low interest rates and use funds from cheap debt to invest in higher expected return opportunities.
 This strategy will be discussed in the following two sections.

 Dividend payments form the core of much of what we do at Sure Dividend.
 In fact, dividend yield is one of the factors in The 8 Rules of Dividend Investing, our quantitative ranking system for dividend stocks.

 We believe dividend stocks offer a compelling risk-reward proposition for individual investors.
-This is primarily because there is an abundance of quantitative evidence showing that dividend stocks outperform the market, on average.

 - The Dividend Aristocrats: 25+ years of consecutive dividend increases